CianMRoche/AstroWiki/Definitions/Spectra.md

 ## H$\alpha$
-Emmitted only by molecular Hydrogen.
+Atomic hydrogen Balmer line, _n_ = 3 to _n_ = 2 transition.
+Wavelength 650 nm ~ 2eV

+Emitted by many [[Object Types#Emission Nebula|emission nebulae]] and can be used to observe features in the [[Objects#The Sun|Sun]]'s atmosphere, including solar prominences and the chromosphere

+## Molecular hydrogen
 H doesnt have a rotational dipole, only a vibrational.
 Finding H2 was usually done by measuring CO with millimeter telescopes and then constraining the CO H2 correllation.
 Now with JWST this can be done better, since we have a mid IR IFU in space.

+Doesnt have a Balmer series equivalent because the binding energy of molecular hydrogen is about 4eV, so those energies would just unbind the molecule.

 ## P Cygni Line Profile